Tyler Nevin Player Props: Tigers vs. White Sox

-On Saturday, Tyler Nevin (on the back of going 0-for-2) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 2:10 PM ET.
+The Detroit Tigers, including Tyler Nevin (hitting .125 in his past 10 games, with a home run, a walk and three RBI), battle starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the White Sox.
+He had a hitless performance in his last game (0-for-2) against the White Sox.

 Tyler Nevin Game Info & Props vs. the White Sox